Ilkka-AI/Vehicle-detection-computer-vision/writeup_template.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of the HOG parameters and color space.
-I got the best classification accuracy using the HSL space and parameter values `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`.
+I got the best classification accuracy using the HSL space, HOG features together with spatially binned color and histograms of color in the feature vector with parameter values `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`.
+With this setup I reached the best classification accuracy with the linear SVM, 99.23% accuracy.
+Features were scaled.

-#### 3. I trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using the HOG features, color features and

 ### Sliding Window Search

 ###
 I implemented a sliding window search for finding cars.
 I experimented with scale values, 1,1.5,2 and 3.
 I chose the value 1.5 as it detected the cars best.
 With this value, it was possible to obtain a good threshold for the heatmap.
 I searched only in the lower part of the image as this is where the cars are assumed to be located.

 ![alt text][image3]

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?
+I then searched in three different parts of the image using three different scales, 0.8,1.5 and 1.8.

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images: